 Diverse experiences await on an island that combines French flair with South-Pacific culture.

-Welcome to New Caledonia, where tropical holidays can be so much more than relaxing by the hotel pool with a cocktail in hand – think hiking through endemic rainforests, snorkelling over coral reefs teeming with brightly coloured fish, and walking along beaches that sparkle under the sun.
+Welcome to New Caledonia, where tropical holidays can be so much more than relaxing by the hotel pool with a cocktail in hand – think hiking through endemic rainforests, snorkeling over coral reefs teeming with brightly colored fish, and walking along beaches that sparkle under the sun.
 From exploring the country’s diverse mountainous landscapes to learning about local culture from Kanak tribe members, our tours on this island paradise promise memorable adventures you can’t get anywhere else.